Permafrost/Tundra/SERVICES.md

 enabling the service itself to query its owning scheduled task.
-This can be useful if, for example, the service implements an [event loop] and should exit that loop if its owning schedule is paused or cancelled.
+This can be useful if, for example, the service implements an [event loop] and should exit that loop if its owning schedule is paused or cancelled, which can be determined using the service `Tundra/tundra.schedule:runnable`.

 #### Inputs:

-* `$schedule` is an `IData` document representing the task to be scheduled.
+* `$schedule.create` is an `IData` document representing the task to be scheduled.
-  * `name` is an optional unique identity for this scheduled task, provided by the creator of the task.
+  * `name` is a mandatory unique identity for this scheduled task, provided by the creator of the task.
 This value will be added to the input pipeline of the resulting scheduled task as `$schedule.name`, and provides easy identification for the creator of instances of this task post-creation.
+Note that only one task with the given `name` will ever be scheduled by this service, all other instances if they exist will be first removed prior to scheduling.
   * `type` describes the type of schedule to be created, and is a choice of the following:
     * `once` will schedule the service to execute one time only at the given `start` datetime.
     * `repeat` will schedule the service to execute periodically at the given `repeat/interval` of time.
+The default if `type` is not specified.
     * `complex` will schedule the service to execute periodically on the given minutes, hours, week days, days of month, and months of the year.